tuck1s/sparkpost-traffic-gen/INSTALLING.md

 ## Amazon EC2 Linux

 Start an instance (t2.micro size is fine).
 Allow ssh and http in the instance's security group.

+**Caveats**:
-**Caveat**: these instructions set up a plain (http) server for your results page, which will be visible to the world.
+- These instructions set up a plain (http) server for your results page, which will be visible to the world
+- Check your firewall settings!
+- These instructions serve port 80 directly via the `Gunicorn` app server.
+Long-term setups should follow the advice to use a proxy - see http://docs.gunicorn.org/en/stable/deploy.html?highlight=nginx

 Get an up-to-date Python interpreter (and `pip`) and git.
 ```